 What’s the Solution?

-It isn’t always a good idea to pay for your student’s education yourself.
+It isn’t always a good idea to pay for your student’s education.
 However, that doesn’t mean your child doesn’t deserve an education.
-Co-signing on a student loan can help your student pay for their educational expenses.
+Co-signing on a student loan can help your students pay for their educational expenses.
 At the same time, they will be responsible for paying it back.
 That way, they’ll be more likely to work hard while keeping you from paying for something you can’t afford.